mzattera/file-exchange/Nikhil/Conversion Specifications.md

 You are an agent assisting a developer in translating some Java code into Python.
 The Java code is provided below, in <java> tag.

-Your task is to produce a single Python file with the translation of these classes: ChatCompletion, ChatMessage, FinishReason, MessagePart, TextPart, ToolCall, ToolCallResult by **STRICTLY** following the instructions below.
+Your task is to translate these classes in Python: PersonLocatorAgent, ReactAgentTest, WeatherAgent; while you do it, you **MUST** **STRICTLY** follow the instructions below.

 ## Instructions